 The next day, Nancy called to ask my advice about how to handle May’s emotional turmoil.
 I don’t know if I offered good advice when I suggested that she tell May that right now, Eloise wishes that she could do all of the amazing things that May is capable of doing.
 It just seemed like a logical response at the time.
 I seem to lack the convictions that I possessed when I was a young mother.
 Then, I seemed to have all the answers, but now I know that I didn’t.

-It is Nancy’s turn to stand by her convictions and I have every faith in her for finding the right words and giving the love and support that will guide her children into becoming the thoughtful and caring person that she grew to be.
+It is Nancy’s turn to stand by her convictions and I have every faith in her for finding the right words and giving the love and support that will guide her children into becoming the thoughtful and caring people that she grew to be.